 This decision made it necessary for the contractors to “shoofly” (shift) the streetcar tracks a total of 8 times: 1. eastbound track to the south edge of street and westbound track to north edge, 2. then both tracks on north edge, 3. then both on south edge, 4. then both back to the center….a process that was repeated at the end of the job.
 This added greatly to the time and cost of building the subway and also caused a significant amount of unnecessary construction disruption.
 But there are no streetcars on Santa Clara Street.

 (resume reading here)

 The conventional way of building subway stations is by opening up a portion of the street, then excavating down 20 feet or so, and then temporarily decking the opened section with heavy timbers, thereby keeping the street fully operational for most of the construction period while the heavy work goes on below.
 Done in phases, the opening and later repaving of the section at station sites can be accomplished while at no time closing down the entire street.
 Despite these well-established station-building techniques used constantly throughout the world, a local San Jose business group has put the avoidance of any construction disruption above all other considerations, a demand that seems to have so far carried the day in San Jose.
-If this myopic, short-term attitude were to prevail it would add greatly to the time and cost of the project as well as increasing both construction risks and the future risks to BART riders during emergencies.
+If this myopic, short-term attitude were to prevail it would add greatly to the time and cost of the project as well as increase both construction risks and the future risks to BART riders during emergencies.
 Construction impacts are short-lived.
 Subways are built to last a thousand years.

 Given the economic shutdown caused by COVID-19, it is incumbent upon the Agencies developing expensive public infrastructure projects to optimize safety and functionality while avoiding all unnecessary costs……beginning in this case with the replacement of the demands of a small group of businessmen for a disruption-free project with sound engineering.